-Together with J. P. E. Harper-Scott, Nicole Grimes is the Series Editor of the Cambridge Music Handbooks, the flagship series of books relaunched by Cambridge University Press late in 2020.
-In 2020, Grimes was elected as a Trustee of the Society for Music Analysis in the UK, having been a member of the Editorial Board of their journal Music Analysis since 2015.
-She is the Vice-President of the American Brahms Society, having served on that society’s Board of Directors since 2016.
-She is a member of the Advisory Board for Irish Musical Studies, and the Institute of Austrian and German Music Research.
+Nicole Grimes is the Series Editor of the New Cambridge Music Handbooks, the flagship series of books by Cambridge University Press that ran throughout the 1990s and was discontinued in 2000.
+Together with J. P. E. Harper-Scott, Grimes successfully relaunched that series late in 2020, with the first titles in the new series scheduled to appear in 2023.
+Grimes is the Vice-President of the American Brahms Society, having served on that society’s Board of Directors since 2016.
+In 2020, she was elected as a Trustee of the Society for Music Analysis in the UK, having been a member of the Editorial Board of their journal Music Analysis since 2015.
+She is a member of the Team of Advisor of the Women in Global Music (WIGM Network), and she serves on the Advisory Board for Irish Musical Studies, and the Institute of Austrian and German Music Research.
 Before taking up her post at UCI, she held faculty positions at Royal Holloway, University of London, University College Dublin, and Keele University.
-From 2011– 2014 she was a Marie Curie Fellow, funded by the European Commission, with joint affiliation at the University of California, Irvine and University College Dublin.
-Her research has also been funded by the Deutscher Akademischer Austauschdienst (DAAD, Humboldt University, Berlin, 2007–2008) and the Irish Research Council for the Humanities and Social Sciences (University College Dublin, 2009–2010).
-She studied historical musicology at Trinity College Dublin and Ludwig Maximilians University, Munich.

 Personal website: http://nicolegrimes.org